 Private client work differs from the transactional work that private equity or banking lawyers carry out.
 Expect to juggle ten different matters in a day rather than one or two big deals.
 You won’t know what your day will be like when you come into the office and it will soon fill up with appointments.
 However, this area is less deadline driven, and therefore more controllable, than transactional work.

 Private client lawyers travel fairly regularly to see clients.
-I have been to Guernsey, New York, Switzerland and Paris in the last year.
+I have been to Guernsey, New York, Switzerland and Paris in recent years.
 Clients include entrepreneurs, trustees, private banks, charities, individuals and family offices (an organisation that assumes the day-to-day management and administration of a family’s financial and tax affairs).
 I’d like to dispel the myth that this area is all green wellies and Barbour jackets; rather it has a highly international, and often entrepreneurial, aspect.

 Typically, teams are made up of a partner, one or two associates, and a trainee.
 Private client lawyers work with colleagues are the firm, such as corporate tax specialists, regulatory lawyers etc.